neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 Each is useful in different contexts, and together they cost less than half [the $40k average new car in the US](#cost) (see below for [starter packs in the $2k-$4k range](#starter-packs), or 1/20th to 1/10th the avg new car price).

 I'll probably end up with 1 or 2 more.
 I want the ability to take people+cargo on rides that would otherwise require an SUV (and which would still be worse in various ways, and cost even more).

+### VanMoof X3 <a id="x3-review"></a>
+- Excellent all-around / starter e-bike
+- You may want to be within range of a VanMoof shop, and prepared to lean on them to fix things that come up.

+#### Automatic Shifting <a id="x3-shifting"></a>
+The automatic gear shifting weirded me out at first (especially because I was temporarily in a very hilly place when I took delivery of it).
+My advice about it is:
+- Use the turbo button liberally on uphills, and when starting from a stop!
+- The gears shift based on your speed (not cadence, or torque).
+  - In the beginning I got frustrated not knowing why it wasn't shifting, or when it would, as I spun the pedals or slowed toward a stop up a hill.
+  - I spent some time in the app micro-managing what speed it would shift into which gear at.
+After a bunch of thrashing, I think I ended up back at almost exactly the factory defaults 😂 (having also learned the glory of the turbo button).

+#### Reliability / Shop Proximity <a id="x3-reliability"></a>
+A common refrain on [r/vanmoof] is that you should be prepared to take it to the shop for tune-ups or major issue troubleshooting.

+I've had to go in once because we transferred ownership of the bike between VanMoof accounts, and it ended up stuck in "EU mode" with a top speed of 20kph (instead of the US's 20mph).
+It was easy enough and fun to see the shop, etc., though obviously you'd rather the bike Just Work.
+I feel I can endorse the lifestyle where you just buy the theft+maintenance plan and enjoy a peace of mind back-stop to how wrong things could go with the bike.

+#### Shipping <a id="x3-shipping"></a>
+I've observed them to quote a 2-3mo timeframe for shipping, only to have the bike show up in a couple weeks!

+### Tern Vektron Q9 <a id="q9-review"></a>
+TODO

+### Specialized Creo Comp Carbon <a id="creo-review"></a>
+TODO

 ## Revelations <a id="revelations"></a>
 E-biking has brought a string of revelations about my city, cities in general, mobility as a fundamental human need and right, [turbulent flows][cgp-grey-traffic], and more.
 Here are some things that have struck me in learning to get around by (e)bike: